-We have audited the financial statements of Bedford Borough Council for the year ended 31 March 2019 under the Local Audit and Accountability Act 2014.
+We have audited the financial statements of Bedford Borough Council for the year ended 31 March 2020 under the Local Audit and Accountability Act 2014.
 The financial statements comprise the:

-- · Comprehensive Income and Expenditure Statement, - · Movement in Reserves Statement, - · Balance Sheet, - Cash Flow Statement, - the related notes 1 to 47 and the Expenditure and Funding Analysis, and - the Collection Fund and the related note 1.
+- Comprehensive Income and Expenditure Statement, - Movement in Reserves Statement, - Balance Sheet. - Cash Flow Statement, - Notes to the Core Financial Statements 1 to 41 and the Expenditure and Funding Analysis on page 15; and - Collection Fund Statement and the related note 1.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20.